aivyngo/public-ap-csa-agent/README.md

 - searches for relevant info based on query using web search and textbook search tool
 - communicate with agent via OpenWebUI

-Each tool has an endpoint in main.py, logic in tools/, and Pydantic input and output schemas in models/.
-All tools were unified into a call_tool endpoint, which run_apcsa_agent may call in the /v1/chat/completions endpoint used for chatting on OpenWebUI in main.py depending on if tool calls are necessary.
+Each tool has an endpoint in `main.py`, logic in `tools/`, and Pydantic input and output schemas in `models/`.
+All tools were unified into a `call_tool` endpoint, which `run_apcsa_agent` may call in the `/v1/chat/completions` endpoint used for chatting on OpenWebUI in `main.py` depending on if tool calls are necessary.

 ## Using the Agent
 ### Prerequisites